kanchukaitis/moving_corr_sig/README.md

 See `moving_corr_sig_demo.ipynb` for a full walkthrough, including validation against Gershunov et al. (2001) Table 1.

+See `CHANGELOG.md` for a history of changes, including breaking ones.

 ## Reference

 Gershunov, A., N. Schneider, and T. Barnett, 2001.
 Low-frequency modulation